wirayuda299/Instafam/README.md

 - Delete your posts
 - Simple detection of nudity in images while create a post
 - Load more posts,
-- Go to spesific post,
+- Navigate to spesific post,
 - Copy post link
 - Share post
 - Responsive design